Skip to content

 More Info

-If you have a custom icon for VS Code, it will be reverted to the default icon when you install an update.
-This extension sets the Visual Studio Code shortcut icon to an icon you choose and restores it after an update.
+If you use a custom icon for VS Code, an update may revert it to the default icon.
+This extension sets the Visual Studio Code shortcut icon to an icon you choose and restores it after updates.

 Requirements